djgroen/flee/doc/FleeCSVTutorial.md

 </table>

-* The last column in **location.csv** is capacity for camp location.
+* The last column in **locations.csv** is capacity for camp location.
 Camp capacity is the highest number of refugees for each camp and obtained from individual camp csv files.

 **Example: Camp Z**
 <table>
   <tr>
     <td>…</td>